gstroup/gstroup.github.io/_posts/2018-04-13-front-end-landscape.md

     * URL routing - Respond to changes in the browser address bar.
 Instead of loading a new file as in traditional multi-page web sites, different action can be taken such as making an API call, or loading a UI component onto the page.
     * Data binding - Display data from the model in the UI view.
 Two-way data binding means that user changes to data in the UI are also persisted to the model.
     * State management - Store and retrieve UI state from various UI components.
     * Templates - Layout templates with placeholders for model data.
-[Handlebars](http://handlebarsjs.com/) is one example
+[Handlebars](http://handlebarsjs.com/) is one example.
     * Event handling - Provide consistent way to handle events from user interaction or back end service responses.
     * CLI - Many frameworks provide a command line interface to help developers.
 These can provide project scaffolding, build tooling, local development server, and more.
     * API calls - Provide a standard method for calling services and handling responses.